 Quality & Safety

-Mrs Mac’s is the only Australian savoury pastry manufacturer with BRC Global Certification – one of the highest food safety standards available.
+Mrs Mac’s has BRC Global Certification – one of the highest food safety standards available.
 Our passionate, dedicated Quality and Operational teams ensure we achieve our strict quality and safety standards, with a focus on continuous improvement.